MartinL-no/react-projects/README.md

 ## Overview

-#### A collection of React projects (ongoing) I have made to develop my understanding of the library
+#### A collection of React projects I have made to develop my understanding of the library

 ## Apps